BlauGroup/RNMC/GMC.md

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
 Before running GMC the necessary .sqlite files must be generated.
 Examples of Python code used to generate these files are available in [Examples](./Examples.html).
 Below is an outline of each .sqlite file and its necessary tables.
-Each .sqlite file **must** follow this format exactly.
+Each .sqlite file **must follow this format exactly**.

-### The Reaction Network Database
+### The Reaction Network Database <span style="color:blue">some *blue* text</span>.
 There are 2 tables in the reaction network database:
 - `metadata`: This table includes the total number of species and reactions in the simulation.